bgamari/ghc-wiki-import/commentary/coding-style.md

 This is a rough description of some of the coding practices and style that we use for Haskell code inside `compiler`.
+See the [Style Conventions for RTS C code](commentary/rts/conventions) for code in `rts` and `include`.